-This course has a lecture and a lab component worth in total 4.0 credits (5 hours).
+This is the lab section of the PGEOG 13000 course which has both a lecture and a lab component worth in total 4.0 credits (5 hours).
 The course fulfills the Hunter Common Core section C. Life and Physical Sciences and the General Education Requirements GER 2/E (Natural Science).
 There are no prerequisites.

-The course provides an introduction to meteorology and atmospheric sciences.
+The course (both lecture and lab) provides an introduction to meteorology and atmospheric sciences.
 It includes the structure and composition of the atmosphere and the elements that affect it, such as pressure, humidity and temperature.
 It examines the development of a variety of weather phenomenon, such as cloud formation, fronts, storm systems and severe weather, and reviews basic weather forecasting and analysis techniques.
 The course explores short and long-term climate processes and their impact on the environment and people.
 The course demonstrates how different regions of the world have been and will be impacted by climate change in the past, present and future.
-This is a laboratory science course and the concepts covered in lecture will be demonstrated with handson and technology-based activities using a variety of exercises, observations and experiments.
+This is a laboratory science course and the concepts covered in lecture will be demonstrated with hands-on and technology-based activities using a variety of exercises, observations and experiments.
+In the labs we will be using mathematical formulas and calculations.
+You are expected to have at least a basic understanding of mathematics through algebra.